With only a couple days for our explorations, we took a pass on the skiing in Whitefish and opted for a drive into Glacier National Park.

 Amtrak’s Empire Builder travels along the southern edge of the park and is an amazing way to see it in the winter, but we wanted to venture in a little deeper.

-So we rented a car and drove through Hungry Horse to the western entrance to the park and the famous Going To The Sun Road.
+So we rented a car and drove through Hungry Horse to the western entrance of the park and the famous Going To The Sun Road.

 During the summer months the road traverses the park, climbing over Logan Pass, but once the snow flies only the first eleven miles are open.